Dahomey: Military

-Dahomey Amazons
+Amazons

 The Dahomean state became widely known for its corps of female soldiers.
 Their origins are debated; they may have formed from a palace guard or from gbetos (female hunting teams).

 They were organized around 1729 to fill out the army and make it look larger in battle, armed only with banners.
 The women reportedly behaved so courageously they became a permanent corps.
-In the beginning, the soldiers were criminals pressed into service rather than being executed.
-Eventually, however, the corps became respected enough that King Ghezo ordered every family to send him their daughters, with the fittest being chosen as soldiers.
+In the beginning, the soldiers were criminals pressed into service rather than death.
+Eventually, the corps was respected enough that King Ghezo ordered every family to send him their daughters, with the fittest being chosen as soldiers.
 European accounts clarified that seven distinct movements were required to load a Dane gun which took an Amazon 30 seconds in comparison to the 50 seconds it took a Dahomean male soldier to load.

 Siege and engineering

 In order to repress the navies of its neighbors, Dahomey built causeways starting from 1774.
 During a campaign against Whydah that year, Dahomey was able to force Whydah to fortify itself at an island called Foudou-Cong.
 Dahomey cut trees which were planted in the water to serve as a causeway and bridge the army's access to the fortified Whydah island.
 The causeway also obstructed the movement of a 700 canoe force belonging to Whydah.
 As a result, the Whydah army had to survive on the boats for months sustaining its forces with fish diet.
 According to Thornton, Dahomey used this strategy of siege causeways again in 1776 against another opponent state where it built 3 bridges to connect the island housing the opponent forces.

 Coastal belligerents opposing Dahomey allied with European forts against the state.
 Dahomey was able to capture Dutch and Portuguese forts in the 18th century through the use of ladders and sappers.
 Thornton writes that in 1737, Dahomey used scale ladders against the Dutch fort in Keta simultaneously as its sappers built a tunnel under the fort's bastion causing it to collapse when its defenders fired an artillery round within the bastion.
 A similar tactic was employed against a Portuguese fort with 30 mounted guns at Whydah in 1743 as its bastions collapsed enabling the Dahomey infantry to enter the fort.
 In 1728, Dahomey forces captured and destroyed a French fort at Whydah by blowing up the magazine that held the fort's ammunition and gunpowder.
-Another tactic for attacking coastal forts was the burning of nearby villages during a land breeze in order for the wind to carry the flames towards the fort.
+Another tactic for attacking coastal forts was the burning of nearby villages during a land breeze in order for the wind to carry the flames toward the fort.
 This tactic was first revealed by a British commander at Whydah in 1728, who countered it by burning the nearby villages during a sea breeze to prevent the Dahomeyan army from burning the villages during a land breeze.